richsinn/wordpress-on-heroku/config/public/wp-content/plugins/simple-custom-css/readme.txt

 * Inital Release

 == Upgrade Notice ==

+= 3.0.1 =
+Tested for compatibility with WP 3.9.1.
+Sidebar "Update CSS" button added.

+= 3.0 =
+Added new Syntax highlighter, removed attribution text and need for "Allow Quotation Marks" option.

+= 2.5 =
+Fixed issue with WP installs in subdirectories.
+Thanks @lopo!

 = 2.0 =
 Now SCCSS gives you the option to allow Double Quotes!